 You’d think the national bird of New Zealand would be everywhere but they are in fact endangered in the wild because of introduced predators such as the stout and possum.
 To start, there aren’t that many of them and on top of that they’re nocturnal creatures so you won’t see them wandering around during the day.
 As a result, the only real guaranteed way to spot them are in places that recreate their habitat.

-The biggest reason why it’s worth it to see a kiwi in person is because you really know what they look like and how they move until you’ve seen them with your own eyes.
-I can only describe them as these basketball sized birds that have stubby legs with a straw for a beak.
+The biggest reason why it’s worth it to see a kiwi in person is because you really don’t know what they look like and how they move until you’ve seen them with your own eyes.
+We can only describe them as these basketball sized birds that have stubby legs with a straw for a beak.
 The one particular one we saw here was recently introduced to the space and so was running wildly from one pane of glass to another and drawing semi-circles with his/her beak as a way to mark their territory.
 It was quite fascinating to watch.
 Their basketball torso is also incredibly cute.

 Centre such as the National Kiwi Centre in Hokitika are incredibly family friendly and can be explored at your own pace.
 Other animals you’ll find here are the giant longfin eels and the native reptile called tuatara that were considered extinct until rediscovered in 2005.